|www.ethanwiner.com - since 1997|

 by Ethan Winer

 Debate rages in both audiophile and professional audio circles about the importance of low-level artifacts such as distortion, jitter, quantization noise, and summing errors in DAW software.
 This article addresses the audibility of very soft artifacts, and includes Wave files you can download to discover for yourself at what volume level these artifacts can be heard.
+I also suggest watching the Artifact Audibility section of my AES Audio Myths workshop video.
+This LINK goes directly to that portion of the video.

 With modern digital devices jitter is typically 110 to 120 dB below the music, even for inexpensive consumer-grade gear.
 In my experience that is far too soft to be audible.
 Indeed, this is 20 dB or more below the noise floor of a CD!
 Even though jitter is a timing issue, it manifests as FM sidebands - noise-like artifacts that are added to the music.
 Depending on the nature of the jitter the sidebands may be harmonically related or unrelated to the music.
 The spectral content can also vary.
 Both of these affect how audible the jitter will be when music is playing because of the masking effect.
+Absolute volume also affects audibility - the louder something is, the more detail we can hear.

 In fairness, some people believe there's more to the audibility of jitter than just the added artifacts.
 Similarly, quantization noise occurs when reducing 24-bit audio to 16 bits if dither is not applied, and some people believe this can affect things like fullness and stereo imaging.
 However, fullness is a change in frequency response that is easily verified.
 And good imaging, in my opinion, is related more to room acoustics and avoiding early reflections than low-level distortion or microscopic timing errors at radio frequencies.
 THIS article explains what I believe is the main reason people sometimes hear changes in fullness and imaging even when no change is likely or easily explained.